Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

-\begin{proof} Applying the reordering process to all of $P$, the point will be to observe carefully what happens to $[u,\hat{1}]_r$.
-The first step where the chain-atom ordering for $[u,\hat{1}]_r$ gets modified in the reordering process is the step where the atoms of $[u,\hat{1}]_r$ get permuted by moving the elements of $F_r(u,\hat{1})$ ahead of the elements of $G_r(u,\hat{1})$, preserving the order of the atoms within $F_r(u,\hat{1})$ and within $G_r(u,\hat{1})$.
+\begin{proof} First we prove (a).
+Applying the reordering process to all of $P$, the point will be to observe what happens to $[u,\hat{1}]_r$.
+The earliest step in which the chain-atom ordering for $[u,\hat{1}]_r$ gets modified by the reordering process is the step where the atoms of $[u,\hat{1}]_r$ get permuted by moving the elements of $F^{\Sigma }_r(u,\hat{1})$ ahead of the elements of $G^{\Sigma }_r(u,\hat{1})$, preserving the order of the elements within $F^{\Sigma }_r(u,\hat{1})$ and within $G^{\Sigma }_r(u,\hat{1})$.
 This gives the desired permutation $\pi $ on the ordering of the atoms of $[u,\hat{1}]_r$.
-Now one may easily observe that the subsequent reordering of the atoms of each rooted interval $[u',\hat{1}]_{r'}$ for $u'\in (u,\hat{1}]$ and each root $r'$ containing $r$ depends only on $\pi $ and on what has already happened in terms of reordering within $[u,\hat{1}]_r$.
-One may use induction on the length of the longest saturated chain from $u$ to $u'$ to confirm that the reordering of $[u,\hat{1}]_r$ accomplished within the course of reordering $P$ gives the same chain-atom ordering for $[u,\hat{1}]_r$ as we would get by first restricting $\Sigma $ to $[u,\hat{1}]_r$, then applying the permutation $\pi $ to the atoms of $[u,\hat{1}]_r$, and finally applying the reordering process just to the resulting chain-atom ordering on $[u,\hat{1}]_r$ (i.e. not working our way up from $\hat{0}$).
+Now one may observe that the subsequent reordering of the atoms of each rooted interval $[u',\hat{1}]_{r'}$ for $u'\in (u,\hat{1}]$ and each root $r'$ containing $r$ depends only on $\pi $ and on the reordering of $[u,\hat{1}]_r$ that takes place prior to reaching $u'$ and $r'$.
+More precisely, one may confirm by induction on the length of the longest saturated chain from $u$ to $u'$ that the reordering of the atoms of $[u',\hat{1}]_{r'}$ accomplished within the course of reordering $P$ gives the same atom ordering for $[u',\hat{1}]_{r'}$ as we get by first restricting $\Sigma $ to $[u,\hat{1}]_r$, then applying the permutation $\pi $ to the atoms of $[u,\hat{1}]_r$, and finally applying the reordering process just to the resulting chain-atom ordering on $[u,\hat{1}]_r$ (i.e. not working our way up from $\hat{0}$).
 This completes the proof of (a)